Díaz gets 1st big league save since October 2022 as Mets hold off Reds 3-2

 The offense sputtered again on Friday.

 New York had the bases loaded with one out in both the fifth and seventh.
-But all the Mets could muster was two runs, one on a sacrifice fly and another on an error by shortstop Elly De La Cruz.
+But the Mets only mustered two runs, one on Francisco Lindor's sacrifice fly and another on an error by shortstop Elly De La Cruz.

+Díaz ran into trouble in the ninth when his fielding error allowed Jonathan India to reach, and Spencer Steer walked.

+Christian Encarnacion-Strand grounded to shortstop, but Lindor did not touch second base in time to force pinch-runner Bubba Thompson.
+Lindor's throw to first retired Encarnacion-Strand, and the Mets challenged the safe call at second — which was upheld following a replay review.

 The Reds squandered a bases-loaded chance in the seventh when Brooks Raley threw a called third strike past De La Cruz to end the threat.

 McNeil launched a solo homer off Emilio Pagan to make it 3-1 in the eighth.
-It was McNeil’s first homer since Sept.
-18, 2023 at Miami.
-He only homered 10 times last season in 157 games.
+Before connecting, the 2022 big league batting champion had one hit in 18 at-bats this season.

+“He’s grinding it right now," Mendoza said.
+"But he’s a good hitter.
+It was good to see him put a good swing on it and put the ball out of the ballpark.”

+Before the game, McNeil found a case of batting gloves in his locker inscribed with a note from teammate Brandon Nimmo that read: “Swing at good pitches and hit it where they’re not.”

+“I did that today,” McNeil said.
+“There’s nobody in the right-field bleachers.”

-Reds starter Hunter Greene allowed one run and three hits in six innings, retiring 10 straight in one stretch.
+Reds starter Hunter Greene allowed one run and three hits in six innings, retiring 10 straight batters during one stretch.

+“Hunter just keeps getting better," Reds manager David Bell said.
+"He has that kind of stuff that you can trust in the zone.
+He is going to get better and better as he fine-tunes his pitches.”

-Quintana (1-1) allowed a run and five hits in 5 2/3 innings, including Spencer Steer’s solo homer in the first.
+Quintana allowed a run and five hits in 5 2/3 innings, including Steer’s homer in the first.
 He walked four.

+“It was cold," Quintana said.
+"Grinding.
+Close game.
+It was the kind of outing where you need to keep fighting every single pitch.”

+Drew Smith (1-0) worked a scoreless inning for the win.
+Fernando Cruz (0-1) took the loss.

-Brett Baty’s diving stab of Steer’s line drive prevented the Reds from scoring the go-ahead run in the fifth.
+Brett Baty’s diving stab of Steer’s line drive at third base prevented the Reds from scoring the go-ahead run in the fifth.

-Edwin Diaz ran into trouble in the ninth.
-Jonathan India reached on Diaz’s error.
-Steer walked.

-Christian Encarnacion-Strand grounded to Lindor who did not touch the bag in time to force India at second.
-The Mets challenged but the ruling stood.
-India scored on a sacrifice fly to make the score 3-2.
+“The more he goes out there, his confidence continues to show up," Mendoza said.
+"Great jump.
+Not an easy play.
+In a game like this, every play matters.”

-Mets: OF Brandon Nimmo (right hamstring tightness) sat out but is expected to return to the lineup Saturday.
+Mets: Nimmo (right hamstring tightness) sat out but is expected to return to the lineup Saturday.

 Reds: RHP Ian Gibaut (right forearm strain) began a rehab assignment at Class A Dayton.